-6.22 At Wells-next-the-Sea Primary and Nursery School, we understand that modern slavery encompasses human trafficking and slavery, servitude and forced or compulsory labour.
+6.22 At Alderman Peel High School we understand that modern slavery encompasses human trafficking and slavery, servitude and forced or compulsory labour.
 Exploitation can take many forms, including sexual exploitation, forced labour, slavery, servitude, forced criminality and the removal of organs.
 We refer to the DfE guidance Modern slavery: how to identify and support victims for concerns of this nature. for concerns of this nature.